Reviewing ImmuCell (ICCC) and Its Competitors

 |119.58

-ImmuCell’s competitors have higher revenue, but lower earnings than ImmuCell.
-ImmuCell is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+ImmuCell’s rivals have higher revenue, but lower earnings than ImmuCell.
+ImmuCell is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary